Know more

 1. Characterization of plant metabolites (coordinated by François Perreau, Stéphanie Boutet and Massimiliano Corso)

 Characterization of seed specialized metabolite landscapes using untargeted metabolomics (LC-HRMS).
-During the practical sessions, the participants will proceed to the profiling and identification of seed specialized metabolites.
+During the practical sessions, the participants proceeded to the profiling and identification of seed specialized metabolites.

 > Analysis of untargeted metabolomic data by the open source software mzMine3